Huy1234secret/event/README.md

 submit a code via a Discord modal.
 You can also trigger the same action by sending `/send-input` as a regular message.
 The command is synced automatically whenever the bot starts.

+When you submit a code through the modal, the bot currently always responds with a friendly error message letting you know the code is incorrect.
+The message is only visible to the person who submitted the code.